adrelanos/aeternity-wiki/Research-and-Theory.md

 Participants in a prediction market buy and sell shares based on what they think the likelihood of an outcome will be.
-It is important to note that in order for a market participant to win consistently, he/she must not only predict the outcome correctly, but must also correctly assess the probability of that outcome.
+It is important to note that in order for a market participant to win consistently, he/she must not only predict the outcome correctly but must also correctly assess the probability of that outcome.
 Take for example an event that has a 90% probability.
 If on a market the current price signals a probability of 95% instead of 90%, it can still be very profitable in the long run